iambrennanwalsh/ToDone/readme.md

 --------

-We run ToDo! on **Heroku**.
+We run ToDone! on **Heroku**.
 Heroku makes the deployment process a breeze.
-Before I explain,  you have to first understand the diffrrent enviroments ToDo! exists in..
+Before I explain,  you have to first understand the diffrrent enviroments ToDone! exists in..

 **Development**
 - This is where I build the app.
 The local enviroment.
 My mac.